microsoft/vscode-python-devicesimulator/README.md

 ## Prerequisites

 The following dependencies are required to install before launching Pacifica.
 You will be prompted to install the Python dependencies during the first use.

 - _**[Visual Studio Code](https://code.visualstudio.com/)**_
 - _**[Node](https://nodejs.org/en/download/)**_
-- _**[Python 3.7.4](https://www.python.org/downloads/) or lastest**_: Make sure you've added python and pip to your PATH to your environment variables.(1)
+- _**[Python 3.7.4](https://www.python.org/downloads/)**_: Make sure you've added python and pip to your PATH to your environment variables.
+(1)
-- _Python VSCode extension_: This will be installed automatically from the marketplace when you install Pacifica.
+- _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Pacifica.
 - _**Playsound**_
+  install by typing the following commands in a console : `pip install playsound`

+- _**Pywin 32**_
+  install by typing the following commands in a console : `pip install pywin32`
+- _**Python-Socketio**_
-  install by typing the following commands in a console :
+   install by typing the following commands in a console : `pip install python-socketio`
-  - `python -m pip install --upgrade pip`
-  - `pip install playsound`
+- _**Requests**_
+   install by typing the following commands in a console : `pip install requests`
-- **Pywin 32**
+- _**Application Insights**_
-  install by typing the following commands in a console :
+  install by typing the following commands in a console : `pip install applicationinsights`
-  - `pip install pywin 32`

 ## How to use

-To use Pacifica, install the extension from the market place then reload VS Code.
+To use Pacifica, install the extension from the market place and reload VS Code.

 ### Start with the “New File” Command.